crazyvibes/Coroutines/README.md

 -So we just created our first co routine.
  I know, by now you might have a lot of questions.
 There are a lot of new words.
 CoroutineScope, dispatchers, launch.

+##Coroutines fundamentals:

+-we can launch many corouintes, there can be even hundred coroutines running at the same time.
+But, by default coroutines don’t help us to keep track of them, or keep track of any work that’s being done by them.

+-If we do not manage them very carefully , there can be coroutine leasks in the memory.
+ Resources will be unnecessarily waste and it will also affect to the performance of the application.
+ But lucky for us , Kotlin programming language creators has already fixed that problem .

+-In Kotlin Koroutines, we have to, we must start all the coroutines within a scope.
+Using the properties belong to the scope we can easily keep track of coroitnes, cancel coroitnes and handle errors or exceptions thrown by the coroutines.

+-So, this CoroutineScope is the interface we have used to provide the scope to our coroutine.

+-In Kotlin Koroutines
+ we have another scope interface called GlobalScope.
+Global scope is used to launch top-level coroutines which are operating on the whole application lifetime .
+In android development we very rarely use GlobalScope .

+-Both of These scopes also acts as a reference to the coroutine context.
+ So, this is the context of our CoroutineScope.
+For this context

+-we have only used a dispatcher as the context.
+If we want to use an explicit job instance, we can include the name of the Job instance plus a Dispatcher as the context for the scope .

+-The plus operator can be used to merge multiple coroutine contexts We will study about Jobs ,very soon.

+-Dispatcher describes the kind of thread where the coroutine should be run.
+In Kotlin Android structured concurrency,

+-it is always recommended to start coroutines using main thread and then switch to background threads.

+-To lauch coroutines in the main thread we use Dispatcher.Main.
+ We also have IO dispatcher.
+ Dispatcers.IO, Dispatchers.Default and
+ Dispatchers.Unconfined.

+-So, If we use Dispatcher.Main , the coroutine will run in the Main Thread.
+In android we also call it UI thread.
+ You know, there is only one Main or UI thread.

+-So if you create 10 coroutines within a scope with Dispatchers.Main as the context, All those 10 coroutines will run in the same Main thread.

+-We only use main dispatcher for small, light weight tasks like call to a ui function, call to a suspending function or to get updates from the livedata.
+In structured concurrency , Recommended best practice is always starting a coroutine from the Main thread and later switching it to a background thread .
+We will learn all those things very soon.

+-If we use Dispatchers.IO, the coroutine will run in a background thread from a shared pool of on-demand created threads.
+We use this IO dispatcher to work with local database, communicate with network and to work with files.

+-Default dispatcher is used for CPU intensive tasks such as sorting a list of data with 10000 list items , or parsing a huge JSON file with details of 100000 movies.

+-Dispatcher.Uncomfined is a dispatcher used with GlobalScope.

+-If we use Dispatchers.Unconfined Coroutine will run on the current thread, but if it is suspended and resumed, it will run on whichever thread that the suspending function is running on.
+It is not recommended to use this dispatcher for Android Development.

+-Apart from these 4 dispatchers coroutines API also facilitates us to convert executors in to dispatchers as well as to create our own custom dispatchers.
+Creators of libraries like room and retrofit, have been using there own custom dispatchers to execute operations in a separate background thread.

+-Therefore , you will see, when we use retrofit and room, we can easily use them from the main dispatcher.
+ Without writing codes to change the thread.
+As android developers most of the time we use Dispatchers.Main and Dispathcers.IO .

+-Now, Let’s go back to our code again.
+This launch is the coroutine builder.
+Coroutine builders are extension functions of coroutine scopes, which are used to launch a new coroutine .

+-There are four main coroutine builders.
+Launch, async, produce and runblocking.

+-Launch coroutine builder launches a new co routine without blocking the current thread.

+-This builder returns an instance of job which can be used as a reference to the co routine.
+We can use that We can use that returned job instance to keep track of the co routine and to cancel the coroutine.
+ We use launch builder for coroutines that does not have any result as the return value.
+ This builder returns a Job instance but does not return any computational result,

+-we cannot use this coroutine to calculate something and get the final answer as the returned value.

+-If we want get such result as a returned value we should use async coroutine builder.
+ Not only that, the main specialty of async builder is that it allows us to launch coroutines in paralle.

+-Async builder also launches a new coroutine without blocking the current thread.

+-This builder returns an instance of deferred of type of the result.
+Actually deferred interface is an extension of job interface.
+So we can use it like we use job for things link cancelling a coroutine.

+-If our result is a string value the type would be string, If our result is an Int value This type would be Int.
+Like that.
+To get the value from the deferred object,

+-we need to invoke its await() function.

+-In android development Launch and Async builders are the coroutine builders we use most of the time.
+But we also have Produce and runBlocking builders.

+-Produce builder is for coroutines which produces a stream of elements .
+ This builder returns an instance of ReceiveChannel.

+-In Android development we use runblocking builder , mostly for testing.
+ Not like other coroutines, the coroutine we create using this builder will block the thread until its execution is over.
+ And it returns a result which we can directly use.

+-Well, what is structured concurrency.
+Structured Concurrency is a set of lauguage features and best practices introduced for Kotlin Coroutines to avoid corutines leaks and manage coroutines productively.

+-We have a separate lesson dedicated to introduce structured concurrency .
+And we will do a lot of coding following structured concurrency during this course.
+But during these earlier lessons, until you get familiar with basic concepts we will just do our coding in a unstructured manner.